p-wilbrink/compas-sitipe-service/README.md

 ]
 ```

 Please note; This is not an official Siemens (supported) project.
 Check the license to see what is possible with the code.
 Siemens is registered trademark.
+The database contains example data from Siemens.

 ## Development